Colorado anti-fracking initiatives hit signature target

 The initiatives come after the state's Supreme Court earlier this year struck down fracking bans approved by voters in the cities of Fort Collins and Longmont.

-The proposed initiatives have drawn strong opposition from oil and gas companies, which in recent months have donated millions of dollars to Protect Colorado, an industry-backed coalition leading the fight against the initiatives.
+The proposed initiatives have drawn strong opposition from oil and gas companies, which in recent months have donated millions to Protect Colorado, an industry-backed coalition leading the fight against the initiatives.

 Energy companies Anadarko Petroleum Corp and Noble Energy Inc in the past month each increased their contributions to the group by $2.5 million, bringing their total donations to $6.55 million and $5 million, respectively, according to the latest campaign finance filing.